 - a.
 Mathematics 408C.
 This course also meets the mathematics requirement of the core curriculum.
 Algebra courses at the level of Mathematics 301 or the equivalent may not be counted toward the total number of semester hours required for the degree. - b.
 To meet the requirements of composite certification, the student must complete the following courses.
 In meeting this requirement, the student also fulfills parts I and II of the science and technology requirement of the core curriculum. - i.
 Biology 311C and 311D - ii.
-Chemistry 301 and 302 - iii.
-Physics 303K and 103M or Physics 303L and 103N; or an equivalent sequence - iv.
+Chemistry 301 and 302 - Physics 303K and 103M or Physics 303L and 103N; or an equivalent sequence - iv.
 Enough additional approved coursework in biology, chemistry, or physics to provide the required 12 semester hours in a second field - c.
 Astronomy 303, 307, or 367M - d.
 Marine Science 307 - e.
 Geological Sciences 401 or 303, 405, 416K, 416M, and 420K or 320L - f.
 Enough upper-division coursework to total at least 28 semester hours in geological sciences. - g.
-Enough additional coursework to total 126 semester hours including core, prescribed and major work.
+Enough additional coursework to total 126 semester hours including core, prescribed and major work. - t Effective April 2025, UT Austin no longer requires Skills and Experience flags.